-Methamphetamine is notorious for being one of the most dangerous drugs in the world.
+Methamphetamine is one of the most dangerous drugs in the world.
 Sadly, many people who start using meth do not realize the extent of the damage it can cause.
-At Nexstep Medical Detox, we want to help you understand the long-term effect of meth use as you make decisions to help a loved one or yourself get clean.
+At Nexstep Medical Detox, we want to help you understand the long-term effects of meth use as you decide to help a loved one or yourself get clean.

 - Sores On The Face, Mouth & Body